 Same for us.
 Human persons are highly designed biologic machines; Mother Nature has seen to that.
 As pieces of society, we are also highly programmed.
 Musicians train for years, carpenters too.
 Our freedom lies in two places: the experience of our complexity and our opportunity to review and revise our own program!

-Organs and Organism, Organism and Environment, Person and Society of persons: Each are structures — feedback loops — for the production of increasingly complex designed objects.
+Organs and Organism, Organism and Environment, Person and the Society of Persons: Each are structures — feedback loops — for the production of increasingly complex designed objects.
 The products of these Virtuous Circles of interaction attain a level of integration that is worthy of actions and explanations in their own terms, to a significant degree.
 This is their moment of creativity.
 They function more complexly ,”do new things”, new properties “emerge”.
 An eye is a unique object, it is understood by the biologist as that which ‘sees’ and thus involves lens, retina and receptors, but this functioning does not exist in a world of sheer physics or only chemistry.
 Scientists use the functions — the acts — we experience As Persons, to guide their research for chemical and atomic substructures.
 But, persons, animals, plants, as whole entities (as phenotype) and as complexes of various functions, resist an easy reduction to terms other than their own.

 We can imagine such reductions, and everyday, scientists work to discover particular reductions, but practically, we have not accomplished any Grand Reduction: The world is not REALLY, or ONLY chemicals or subatomic particles.
 For example, we all know we are made of six chemical elements (“CHNOPS”) but as we look at them piled in a hardware store cart (all but one is available there) we should probably be struck by the vast difference between us and that pile, and we cannot mix it up and bake even the simplest living thing.
 Physicist Sean Carroll tells us, in his wonderfully concise and clear article — Free Will is as Real as Baseball, that though in principle we can imagine knowing the quantum states of all the universe’s elemental particles, in practice, it can never be accomplished.
 These Grand Reductions, what Dan Dennett calls “Greedy Reductionism” as opposed to the practical and partial reductions we thrive upon, evade us.